-Activities Milestones Status Financial reporting: Identification of differences between Canadian GAAP and UEBS applicable to the Analysis of significant differences.
-Identification of initial differences and preliminary IFRS applicable to the Company.
-Senior management and Audit Committee approval of selection of IFRS accounting policies completed in 2009.
-Selection of IFRS accounting policies and IFRS 1 elections. financial statement format in Q4 2010.
+Activities Milestones Status Financial reporting: Identification of differences between Canadian GAAP and IFRS applicable to the Company.
+Analysis of significant differences.
+Senior management and Audit Identification of initial differences and preliminary selection of IFRS accounting policies completed in 2009.
+Selection of IFRS accounting policies and IFRS 1 elections.
+Committee approval of financial statement format in Q4 2010.
 Quantification of differences between Canadian GAAP and IFRS.
 Final quantification of conversion effects on the 2010 opening balance sheet by Q4 Development of IFRS financial statements including disclosures.
 2010 and 2010 comparative period by Q1 2011.
 System and processes: Assessment of the impact of changes on the systems and processes.
 Systems, process and internal control changes implemented by Q4 2010.
-To date no significant modifications to our information systems have Implementation of any system Testing of internal controls been identified.
+To date no significant modifications to our information systems have Implementation of any system been identified.

 and process design changes.
 Documentation and testing of internal controls over new systems and processes. for 2010 comparatives completed by Q1 2011.
 To date only minor changes to our internal controls and processes have been identified.
 Contracts, communication and training: Assessment of the impact to contracts on changing from Canadian GAAP, specifically, employee bonus plans, debt covenants, and any contingent consideration from business combinations.
 Contracts analyzed and updated (if appropriate) by end of 2010.
 Communication at all levels throughout the transition process.
 Communication is ongoing.
 Training of employees has begun, scheduled to be completed by Q4 2010.
-Communicate the effect of the IFRS change over internally and externally.
-Provide appropriate training to employees based on their interaction with IFRS.
+Communicate the effect of the IFRS change over internally and externally. • Provide appropriate training to employees based on their interaction with IFRS.